Photography terms

 UV filter

-It’s essentially a protection filter which absorbs ultraviolet (UV) light.
-They’re less and less used in photography.
+This is essentially a protective filter that absorbs ultraviolet (UV) light.
+UV filters are used less and less in photography.

 Telephoto lens

-A type of lens also commonly known as a “zoom lens”.
-It can be in the form of a zoom or a fixed focal length (e.g. 300mm).
-This type of lens allows you to capture subjects from afar without moving, simply by being able to zoom in.
+A type of lens also commonly known as a long lens.
+It can be either a zoom or a fixed focal length lens, such as a 300mm.
+This type of lens allows you to capture distant subjects without moving closer.

 Tripod

-When the shutter speed (exposure time) is too low, a tripod can then be used.
-It is simply an accessory that allows you to put your camera down and take pictures at very slow shutter speeds.
+A tripod can be used when the shutter speed, or exposure time, is too slow for handheld shooting.
+It is simply an accessory that lets you set the camera down and take pictures at very slow shutter speeds.

 UWA/Ultra-wide angle

 This is a type of lens with a very wide angle of view.
-The field of view is even wider than a wide angle (mentioned above).
-Be careful with your composition when using it as it can distort the elements of the image.
+Its field of view is even wider than that of a standard wide-angle lens.
+Be careful with composition when using it, as it can distort elements in the image.

 The Tokina AT-X 11-16 PRO DXII, my first wide-angle lens on my APS-C camera – More details on Amazon

-It is the system that allows you to keep a color balance on an image.
-By default, it is automatic, but you can modify it according to the scene you’re going to shoot.
-In RAW format, this white balance is often modified in post-processing.
+This is the system that allows you to keep color balance consistent in an image.
+By default, it is automatic, but you can adjust it according to the scene you are about to shoot.
+In RAW format, white balance is often adjusted in post-processing.

 Wide-angle